haonv01/magento-2-one-step-checkout/README.md

-# magento-2-one-step-checkout
+# Magento 2 One Step Checkout
-Magento 2 One Step Checkout is the best choice for online store.
+[Magento 2 OneStepCheckout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/) is the best choice for online store.
 It helps simplify the checkout process, decrease the abandonment cart to 66%, reduce checkout time to 80% and increase the conversion rate over 30%.
 One Step Checkout extension will bring more revenue for your online store in Magento 2.